secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 **Exercise**

-From the `Secret Box` workspace terminal, try querying the counter value by sending the `GetCount` message to your contract.
+From the `Secret Box Workspace` terminal, try querying the counter value by sending the `GetCount` message to your contract.

 > While the message variants are defined in the _Secret Counter_ countract using camel-casing, all messages are actually sent in JSON with the message name in snake-cased.